Impact Report 2023-2024

 YOUR COMMUNITY SUPPORT IN ACTION

 By shopping and donating at The Salvation Army Thrift Store, your impact is limitless.
-From helping to support programs and services in your community, such as food banks, school programs and camps, shelters for people experiencing homelessness, addictions and rehabilitation, and work preventing modern slavery and human trafficking, every purchase and every donation is making a positive impact on individuals and families in communities across Canada.
+From helping to support programs and services in your community, such as food banks, school programs and camps, shelters for people experiencing homelessness, addictions and rehabilitation programs, and work preventing modern slavery and human trafficking, every purchase and every donation is making a positive impact on individuals and families in communities across Canada.

 to provide additional support to the work of The Salvation Army through the generosity of our Guests in our stores from coast to coast.